skooter500/OOP-2020-2021/README.md

 Use an editor (like Visual Studio code or notepad++) to open up the files in the folder src/ie/tudublin and study them to see if you can figure out what's happening.
 Modify the code as follows:

+- Make a private ```int``` field on the Cat class called numLives.
+- Write public accessors for the field (see how I did this for the name field on the Animal class)
+- Set the value of this field to 9 in the Cat constructor
 - Write a method (functions are called methods in Java) on the Cat class called kill.
 It should subtract 1 from numLives if numLives is > 0 and print the message "Ouch!".
 If numLives is 0, you should just print the message "Dead"
 - Create a new instance of the Cat class like this